Skip to main content

 If you need help when we are closed

-If you need medical help now, use NHS 111 online or call 111.
+If you need immediate medical help or advice, use NHS 111 online or call 111.

 NHS 111 online is for people aged 5 and over.
-Call 111 if you need help for a child under 5.
+Call 111 if you need help for a child under 5, or wish to speak to someone directly.

-Call 999 in a medical or mental health emergency.
+Only call 999 in a medical or mental health emergency.
 This is when someone is seriously ill or injured and their life is at risk.

 Related information